 Law Enforcement Congressional Badge of Bravery (CBOB)

-The CBOB Nomination Period is open.
-Apply Now!
+The CBOB Nomination Period is now closed.

 Every day, federal, state, and local law enforcement officers engage in exceptional